The art of Persian miniature

-Persian Iranian miniature (Negārgarī Irani)
+Persian miniatures (Negārgarī Irani)

 Hunting scene by Abbas Moayeri